jvaleskadevs/githidra/README.md

 ### GitHidra onchain Seasons example
 The GitHidra onchain Seasons example relevants files are `deploy/IDRAonSeasons.jvaleskadeploy.ts`, `contracts/examples/IDRAonSeasons.sol` and
 `scripts/create-task-gitidra-seasons.ts`.
+This is not reseting the share units after distribution.
+I think the best option to do that will be combining the GitHidra with [PoB](https://github.com/jvaleskadevs/pob).

 ### GitHidra onchain
 The GitHidra onchain relevants files are `deploy/IDRAon.jvaleskadeploy.ts`, `contracts/examples/IDRAon.sol` and